 Your doctor will look for any lingering physical, visual, or cognitive problems that can impair your driving skills.
 There are five major challenges that your doctor will consider before allowing you to get behind the wheel after a brain injury.

 1. Physical Impairments

-Hemiplegia, which causes paralysis on one side of the body, is one of the most common TBI side effects and perhaps the biggest obstacle to driving after a brain injury.
-When a brain injury damages the primary motor cortex, it can cause severe weakness in your hands, arms, or legs.
+Hemiplegia or hemiparesis, which causes paralysis or weakness on one side of the body, is one of the most common results of TBI and perhaps the biggest obstacle to driving after a brain injury.
+When a brain injury damages the primary motor cortex, it can cause severe weakness in your hands, arms, legs, or even trunk.